sSharonV/SOS-Offline-LiveCD/README.md

 - Walkthrough to implement your live-cd that can execute Dissect (IR framework) to expand the capabilities you can take anywhere.

 - I'll review the additional setups that live-build could help us achieve to satisfy our creative needs:
-	- [x] Docker setup that run Dissect docker image.
+	- [x] Docker setup that runs Dissect docker image.
  	- [x] Interactive shell to `chroot` environment during build time.
 	- [x] Adapting cached packages to enable the bootstrap stage in an offline environment.
  	- [x] Boot menu and motd customizations